Table of Contents

 Hemp has been used as a primary construction material as far back as the 28th century BCE.
 And now, after nearly a century of prohibition, the plant has reemerged as a superhero building block for sustainable and affordable infrastructural development.
+Hemp buildings are going to change the way we build forever.

 As the cannabis industry works to break down legal stonewalls, companies dedicated to more economical and environmentally friendly building solutions are emerging.
 Among them are hemp construction companies that resolve to replace cement and wood structures with hemp-based cement mixture such as inks or hempcrete (also known as hemp stone).
 What’s more is that these companies are integrating 3D technology into their models for faster, easier, cheaper construction.